 97)Use a soundcheck checklist

 If you have anumber of folks on your team, it is worth while using a checklist when doing your sound check.
-It is so easy to miss things, and having a formal checklist is a great way of making sure that no matter who is on team on a particular day, the you following the same sound check procedure.
-I have put togther my own and you can download a souncheck checklist from this page.
+It is so easy to miss things, and having a formal checklist is a great way of making sure that no matter who is on team on a particular day, they will be following the same sound check procedure.

 98)What to do when gear gets wet after a roof leak

 If you happen to discover that the church building has a leak in the roof and your equipment has gotten wet, whatever you do, don’t turn it on.
 Remove the power leads from all affected equipment, open up the chassis, wipe away any obvious water, let the equipment dry out over a couple of days and only when it has completely dried out, turn on the power and see how it is.

 99)Working with guest musicians